gpadem/nyc-trees/README.md

 ### Repository

-There were two branches under the repository.
+There are two branches under the repository.

 * main
 * development